QR code: Uses

 QR codes storing addresses and URLs may appear in magazines, on signs, on buses, on business cards, or on almost any object about which users might want information.
-Users with a camera phone equipped with the correct reader application can scan the image of the QR code to display text, contact information, connect to a wireless network, or open a web page in the phone's browser.
+Users with a camera phone equipped with the correct reader application can scan the image of the QR code to display text and contact information, connect to a wireless network, or open a web page in the phone's browser.
 This act of linking from physical world objects is termed hardlinking or object hyperlinking.
 QR codes also may be linked to a location to track where a code has been scanned.
 Either the application that scans the QR code retrieves the geo information by using GPS and cell tower triangulation (aGPS) or the URL encoded in the QR code itself is associated with a location.
 In 2008, a Japanese stonemason announced plans to engrave QR codes on gravestones, allowing visitors to view information about the deceased, and family members to keep track of visits.
 Psychologist Richard Wiseman was one of the first authors to include QR codes in a book, in Paranormality: Why We See What Isn't There (2011).
+Microsoft Office and LibreOffice have a functionality to insert QR code into documents.

 QR codes have been incorporated into currency.
 In June 2011, The Royal Dutch Mint (Koninklijke Nederlandse Munt) issued the world's first official coin with a QR code to celebrate the centenary of its current building and premises.
-The coin can be scanned by a smartphone and originally linked to a special website with contents about the historical event and design of the coin.
+The coin can be scanned by a smartphone and originally linked to a special website with content about the historical event and design of the coin.
 In 2014, the Central Bank of Nigeria issued a 100-naira banknote to commemorate its centennial, the first banknote to incorporate a QR code in its design.
-When scanned with an internet-enabled mobile device, the code goes to a website which tells the centenary story of Nigeria.
+When scanned with an internet-enabled mobile device, the code goes to a website that tells the centenary story of Nigeria.

 In 2015, the Central Bank of the Russian Federation issued a 100-rubles note to commemorate the annexation of Crimea by the Russian Federation.
 It contains a QR code into its design, and when scanned with an internet-enabled mobile device, the code goes to a website that details the historical and technical background of the commemorative note.
-In 2017, the Bank of Ghana issued a 5-cedis banknote to commemorate 60 years of Central Banking in Ghana, and contains a QR code in its design, which when scanned with an internet-enabled mobile device, that code goes to the official Bank of Ghana website.
+In 2017, the Bank of Ghana issued a 5-cedis banknote to commemorate 60 years of central banking in Ghana.
+It contains a QR code in its design which, when scanned with an internet-enabled mobile device, goes to the official Bank of Ghana website.

-Credit card functionality is under development.
-In September 2016, the Reserve Bank of India (RBI) launched the eponymously named Bharat QR, a common QR code jointly developed by all the four major card payment companies – National Payments Corporation of India that runs RuPay cards along with MasterCard, Visa and American Express.
-It will also have the capability of accepting payments on the unified payments interface (UPI) platform.
+In September 2016, the Reserve Bank of India (RBI) launched the eponymously named BharatQR, a common QR code jointly developed by all the four major card payment companies – National Payments Corporation of India that runs RuPay cards along with Mastercard, Visa, and American Express.
+It will also have the capability of accepting payments on the Unified Payments Interface (UPI) platform.